AlekseyBykov/pets.aop/README.md

 - "Data Structures & Algorithms in Java" by Robert Lafore
 - "Think Data Structures: Algorithms and Information Retrieval in Java" by Allen B. Downey

-Feel free to use these solutions in your work.